321polly/team-rename/README.md

 1. What are the demographics and characteristics of customers who accept or reject credit offers?
 2. What insights did you discover within your analysis which would be meaningful to the bank?

+This project features all steps of data analysis beyond data gathering; EDA, cleaning, addressing a data imbalance, and subsequent analysis to answer these questions.

 ### Deliverables
 To perform this analysis, we have provided the following within the repository:
 - 🗺 &emsp; [Google Slides Presentation](https://docs.google.com/presentation/d/1rUbLI60Y-t7gstO1q9IfGX1dv8E1oYBmZRfLCJK7UkU/edit?usp=sharing)